jeffreycwitt/pl399/docs/13-distant-reading.md

-> "But I actually think that it's our greatest chance, because the sheer enormity of the task makes it clear that world literature cannot be literature, bigger; what we are already doing, just more of it. lt has to be different.
-The categories have to be different. 'lt is not the "actual" interconnection of "things"', Max Weber wrote, 'but the conceptual interconnection of problems which define the scope of the various sciences.
-A new "science" emerges where a new problem is pursued by a new method.'2 That's the point: world literature is not an object, it's a problem, and a problem that asks for a new critical method: and no one has ever found a method by just reading more texts.
+> "But I actually think that it's our greatest chance, because the sheer enormity of the task makes it clear that world literature cannot be literature, bigger; what we are already doing, just more of it.
+It has to be different.
+The categories have to be different.
+'It is not the "actual" interconnection of "things"', Max Weber wrote, 'but the conceptual interconnection of problems which define the scope of the various sciences.
+A new "science" emerges where a new problem is pursued by a new method.'
+That's the point: world literature is not an object, it's a problem, and a problem that asks for a new critical method: and no one has ever found a method by just reading more texts.
 That's not how theories come into being; they need a leap, a wager-a hypothesis, to get started."
-(Moretti, 2000, p.
+(Moretti, "Conjectures", 2000, p.
 55)

 The idea is that the study of "world literature" is a problem, which cannot be solved by "more reading" within the normal paradigm.
 The scale is too big for any one reader to take in.
 Machine assisted analysis is a potential answer to this problem precisely because it **scales** to dimensions no human reader could every reach.
 Thus it has the potential to offer us unique glimpses at a terrain that previously remained hidden.